MapManagement/dotfiles/README.md

 1. Clone this repo onto your fresh installation of an Arch based distro.
 To avoid any problems, I recommend to do it on an empty home directory.
+2. Make sure that Python and pip is installed.
-2. Afterwards you need to adjust some files to your specific setup:
+3. Afterwards you need to adjust some files to your specific setup:
     - i3 monitor configuration (only for dual monitor setups)
         - edit ``dotfiles/roles/i3/files/multi_monitor_config`` and change the output devices
         ```